Q1 Murphy's Law

 1. Take notes and create a step-by-step troubleshooting flowchart describing all the steps that you must go through to troubleshoot the problems listed below in steps 2,3, and 4.
 You can click on this link to a Google drawing that has been started for you, copy it, save to your own location, and edit it as a class, in small groups, or individually.
 Link to drawing

 2. Watch Basic Computer Troubleshooting below.
 Remember to take notes and add to the flowchart!

-5. Save and link to your flowchart.
+5. Save and share a link to your flowchart with your instructor.

 Completing this Quest

 Saved the visual organizer in your File Space and submitted it as instructed by your teacher.

 Check off this Quest on the 21t4s roadmap

 I am ready for the next Quest Now What?